ironhack-labs/lab-javascript-greatest-movies/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Lab | Greatest Movies of All Time
+# LAB | Greatest Movies of All Time

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_1561a196c2e3852533bad64d9b0d4e9f.gif)

 ## Introduction

-We've just learned some super useful methods, that will help us a lot to manipulate **objects and arrays**.
+We've just learned some super useful methods, that will help us a lot to manipulate __objects and arrays__.
 In this exercise, we will focus on practicing them, and this being said, it is mandatory to implement at least one of them in each iteration.

 Best way to practice is to work with real data.
-In the **`data.js`** file you will find an array of info about **The best 250 movies of all times** according to [IMDB Ranking](http://www.imdb.com/chart/top?ref_=nv_mv_250_6) and you have to process it to display what each iteration ask! :muscle:
+In the __`data.js`__ file you will find an array of info about __the best 250 movies of all times__ according to [IMDB Ranking](http://www.imdb.com/chart/top?ref_=nv_mv_250_6) and you have to process it to display what each iteration ask! :muscle:

 ## Requirements